Will there be electricity blackouts this winter?

 Eirgrid will try to manage a blackout so that it only impacts households as a last resort.

-If the electricity grid comes under severe pressure, large electricity users will first be asked to stop using electricity (many will have their own back-up generators).
-The expectation is that this intervention will be enough to protect households and smaller businesses from blackouts this winter.
+If the electricity grid comes under severe pressure, large electricity users such as data centres and big businesses will first be asked to stop using electricity (as many will have their own back-up generators).
+The expectation is that this intervention alone should be enough to protect households and smaller businesses from blackouts this winter.

 Strategic users such as ports, airports, hospitals, water installations and prisons will also be protected as much as possible.

-However it's unlikely a blackout will last for more than an hour or two at a time.
+However it's unlikely a blackout will last for only a short period of time.

 How to prepare for electricity blackouts

-Although the risk of blackouts this winter is still quite small, it’s greater than it's been in recent decades.
+Although the risk of blackouts this winter is still quite small, it’s greater than it's been in recent years.

 To help prepare: